 In the 1930s, when they dug out the castle ruins, a lot of beautiful ceramics were found (at display at the Halland Cultural History Museum in Varberg) as well as a large amount of medieval skeletons from the cemetery below the fortress.
 Under the castle, fireplaces from the Stone Age were found.

-Gamleby is a picturesque part of Laholm’s town center, dating back to the 1400s.
+Gamleby is a picturesque part of Laholm’s town centre, dating back to the 1400s.
 Here, in the oldest part of the town, you’ll find the old street grid and the irregular town planning from the Middle Ages.
-The houses are built in woodwork and brick, typical of southern Halland, and they reflect the appearance of the old towns that lived on trade, crafts and agriculture.
-Laholm is the northernmost outpost for this South-Scandinavian (Danish-German) building culture.
+The houses are built in woodwork and brick, typical of southern Halland, and they reflect the appearance of the old towns that lived off trade, crafts and agriculture.

 Below you will find some interesting historical places to visit!